MythSoftware/aurora/devops/README.md

 ### Cloud Load Balancer
 The cloud load balancer distributes network traffic to the web servers.

-### Web Server Image
+### Web Image

-The web server image is an image we can use to spin up web servers
+The web image is an image we can use to spin up web servers

 * OS - Ubuntu 12.04
 * SSH keys are configured to allow SSH access from a designated user from the orchestration server